proxmox/proxmox-backup/docs/administration-guide.rst

   Disable Access - nothing is allowed.

 **Admin**
-  The Administrator can do anything.
+  Can do anything.

 **Audit**
-  An Auditor can view things, but is not allowed to change settings.
+  Can view things, but is not allowed to change settings.

 **DatastoreAdmin**
   Can do anything on datastores.